Japan corporate bank accounts in 2023

 - The six government-owned banks include i) Development Bank of Japan ii) Japan Finance Corporation and iii) Japan Bank for International Co-operation.

-- Healy Consultants Group PLC recommends, where possible, our foreign Clients open a corporate bank account in Japan with a bank with which they are already an overseas Client.
+- Healy Consultants Group recommends, where possible, our foreign Clients open a corporate bank account in Japan with a bank with which they are already an overseas Client.
 For example, Mitsubishi UFJ, Sumitomo Mitsui and Mizuho have overseas branches, as well as branches across Japan.

 - Examples of ‘foreigner-friendly’ (i e those offering services in Japanese and English) banks in Japan include Shinsei Bank, SMBC Prestia and Japan Post Bank.
 Most Japanese bank branches have no English-speaking staff.
 Of the international banks with branches in Japan, we recommend Standard Chartered.
 This bank offers high levels of service, and banking in English.